- POZENA

 Russian - русский язык, is the mother tongue for about 150 million people, about 2.5% of the world's population, which places it 8th in the world in terms of the number of native speakers.
 It is also the most widely used language in Europe.
 Russian is also the second language for many citizens (about 100 million) of the countries of the former Soviet Union, serving as a lingua franca.

 Russian belongs to the group of East Slavic languages.
-It is written in Cyrillic, created at the end of the 9th century, based on the Greek alphabet.
-Russian originates from the Old Russian language (its basis in turn was the Old Church Slavonic language), from which Ukrainian and Belarusian languages were also created in the fourteenth century.
+It is written in Cyrillic, created at the end of the 9th century, and is based on the Greek alphabet.
+Russian originates from the Old Russian language (its basis, in turn, was the Old Church Slavonic language), from which Ukrainian and Belarusian languages were also created in the fourteenth century.

 Unlike many modern languages, Russian does not show much dialectal diversity in Russia itself.
-Such a state of affairs resulted from the Russian authorities' centralisation policy and the forced migration of the population from the countryside to the cities in the 20th century.
+This resulted from the Russian authorities' centralisation policy and the forced migration of the population from the countryside to the cities in the 20th century.
 There are two main groups of regional dialects: northern and southern.

-The norms of the Russian language are regulated by the Institute of the Russian Language, which is part of the Russian Academy of Sciences.
+The Institute of the Russian Language, part of the Russian Academy of Sciences, regulates the norms of the Russian language.

 Russian is the official language of many international institutions and organizations, including the United Nations, the OSCE, the International Criminal Court, the Eurasian Economic Union and the Shanghai Cooperation Organization.

-Russian lexicon contains a lot of borrowings from European languages, including Polish.
-Examples of Polishisms include the following words: полковник [colonel] – colonel, кролик [rabbit] – rabbit and петрушка [petrushka] – parsley.
+The Russian lexicon contains many borrowings from European languages, including Polish.
+Examples of Polishisms include the following words: полковник [colonel]—colonel, кролик [rabbit]—rabbit and петрушка [petrushka]—parsley.

 In Russian, the accent is moving, and differences in the expressive accent sometimes result in differences in meaning.
 For example, the phrase “I am paying” means “I am paying”, while “I am crying” means “I am crying”.

-In Russian, there are two equivalents of blue: синий [seeniy] – navy blue and голубой [goluboy] – light blue.
-Accordingly, studies have shown that native Russian speakers are better at distinguishing shades of blue than native English speakers.
+In Russian, there are two equivalents of blue: синий [seeniy], which is navy blue and голубой [goluboy], which is light blue.
+Studies have shown that native Russian speakers are better at distinguishing shades of blue than native English speakers.

 The Richness of Russian Literature